-13.7 Alteration of motion
+13.7.
+Alteration of motion

-- 13.7.1 A councillor may alter a motion of which he/she has given notice with the consent of the meeting.
-The meeting's consent will be signified without discussion.
-(Without adoption). - 13.7.2 A councillor may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder.
-The meeting's consent will be signified without discussion.
-(Without objection). - 13.7.3 Only alterations which could be made as an amendment may be made.
+- 13.7.1.
+A Councillor may alter a motion of which he/she has given notice in accordance with Standing Order 11 with the consent of the meeting.
+The meeting's consent may be signified without discussion. - 13.7.2.
+A Councillor may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder.
+The meeting's consent may be signified without discussion. - 13.7.3.
+Only alterations which could be made as an amendment may be made.

-13.8 Withdrawal of motion
+13.8.
+Withdrawal of motion

-A councillor may withdraw a motion which he/she has moved with the consent of both the meeting and the seconder.
-The meeting's consent will be signified without discussion.
-No member may speak on the motion after the mover has asked permission to withdraw it unless permission is refused.
+A Councillor may withdraw a motion which he/she has moved with the consent of both the meeting and the seconder.
+The meeting's consent may be signified without discussion.
+No Councillor may speak on the motion after the mover has asked permission to withdraw it unless permission is refused.

-13.9 Right of reply
+13.9.
+Rights of reply

+- 13.9.1.
+At close of a main motion (i.e. un-amended) debate: - (a) the mover of a motion has a right to reply at the end of the debate on the motion, immediately before it is put to the vote

+13.9.2.
+At close of an amendment debate:

-- 13.9.1 The mover of a motion has a right to reply at the end of the debate on the motion, immediately before it is put to the vote. - 13.9.2 If an amendment is moved, the mover of the original motion has the right of reply at the close of the debate on the amendment, but may not otherwise speak on it. - 13.9.3 The mover of the amendment has no right of reply to the debate on their amendment.
+- (a) the mover of the original motion has the right of reply at the close of the debate on the amendment, but may not otherwise speak on it; - (b) the mover of the amendment shall also have the right of reply at the close of the debate immediately prior to the closing speech by the mover of the original motion. - 13.9.3.
+At close of substantive motion (i.e. after an amendment to a main motion has been carried) debate: - (a) the mover of the successful amendment shall have a right of reply at the end of any debate on the substantive motion.

-13.10 Motions which may be moved during debate
+13.10.
+Motions which may be moved during debate